wpswings/woo-one-click-upsell-funnel/README.txt

 Using the WooCommerce Upsell Plugin you can enable the pop-up on exit intent feature, allowing you to show a pop-up on upsell offer pages when a customer tries to exit the browser, this can be an ultimate upselling hack for your business.

-#### 5) Unlimited Funnels with an Unlimited Number of Offers:
+#### 5) Multiple Funnels and Offers:
-With the WordPress Sales Funnel plugin, you can create unlimited sales funnels with any number of Upsell and Cross-Sell Offers.
-Show your customers multiple post-purchase or aftersell offers in a single sales funnel which increases the impulse buys, average order value, and revenue of your store.
+The WordPress Sales Funnel plugin lets you create multiple sales funnels with upsell and cross-sell offers.
+Show customers post-purchase or aftersell offers in a single sales funnel to increase impulse buys, average order value, and revenue.

 #### 6) Add the Shipping Price on COD: